vkbo/novelWriter/docs/source/write_projects.rst

 Word Counts
 -----------

-A character, word and paragraph count is maintained for each file, as well as for each section of a file defined by a header.
+A character, word and paragraph count is maintained for each document, as well as for each section of a document following a header.
 The word count, and change of words in the current session, is displayed in the footer of any document open in the editor, and all stats are shown in the details panel below the project tree for any file selected.

 The word counts are not updated in real time, but run in the background every five seconds for as long as the document is being actively edited.